Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: Feature extraction

 \subsection{Time-frequency domain features}

-To capture the changes of frequencies over time due to the dynamic operation of rotating machines, the time-frequency features are extracted by using Wavelet Continuous Transform (CWT)~\cite{huang2021novel,tinoco2019characterized, yoo2018novel}.
+To capture the changes in frequencies over time due to the dynamic operation of rotating machines, the time-frequency features are extracted by using the Wavelet Continuous Transform (CWT)~\cite{huang2021novel,tinoco2019characterized, yoo2018novel}.
 The CWT uses a series of wavelets (small waves).
-When compared to the Fourier transforms, the wavelets do not have the sinus form, and they are therefore localized in time.
-The CWT then can provide time information in addition to frequency information.
+The wavelet transform of a continuous signal $x(t)$ is defined as